• News

 The technical and engineering abilities Kutcher acquired seem to have stayed with him throughout his life, despite the fact that he dropped out of school to pursue acting.

-Kutche as reported by Pure Net Worth with the great amount of money he earned in his career has supported programs like Hour of Code and Code.org that are designed to teach kids how to program.
+Kutche as reportedby Pure Net Worth with the great amount of money he earned in his career has supported programs like Hour of Code and Code.org that are designed to teach kids how to program.

 As an early investor in both Uber and Airbnb, Kutcher has earned a reputation as a shrewd digital investor.